-We show trajectories of dynamic objects and ego vehicle over sequences of more than a hundred frames in length with high fidelity ATE (Absolute Translation Error).
-To the best of our knowledge, this is the first such method to represent trajectories in the global frame over long sequences.
-The pipeline accurately maps trajectories of dynamic participants far away from ego camera and its scalability to map multivehicle trajectories is another salient aspect of this work.
+We showcase trajectories of dynamic participants and the ego vehicle over sequences of more than a hundred frames in length with high fidelity ATE (Absolute Translation Error).
+To the best of our knowledge, this is the first such method to represent vehicle trajectories in the global frame over long sequences.
+The pipeline is able to accurately map trajectories of dynamic participants far away from the ego camera and its scalability to map multi-vehicle trajectories is another salient aspect of this work.